IT Support Ajax

 15 to 50 Employees.
 Shared Help Desk with Dispatch

 Shared plan with help desk, remote monitoring, patch management, and on-site dispatch from Toronto.
-Most tickets resolve remotely within two hours.
+Most tickets resolve remotely.
 Typical for mid-size Ajax professional-services firms, light manufacturers, and small fulfillment operators where the scanner network needs daily hygiene but the user count is still compact.

 50+ Employees.
 Fully Managed IT